eerii/fresa/README.md

 **Platforms**

-Right now the project is in the **very pre-alpha** state, and I haven't set up build instructions for all platforms yet.
-Only macOS is functional and web is semi-functional.
-Please stay tuned for updated building instructions, or message me and I'll send you what I have now.
-I intend to support all mayor OS (Linux, macOS and Windows), as well as WebGL and mobile devices, but it is not there just yet.
+Right now the project is in the **very pre-alpha** state, and I haven't set up detailed build instructions yet.
+You can check [aguacate](https://github.com/josekoalas/aguacate) for an example on how one could set up a **fresa** project.
+Instructions on how to build it are there.

 **Dependencies**
 - SDL2 (cross-platform window and input)